 It's probably not a good idea to keep the following items in your safety deposit box either, especially because you may need them quickly in an emergency:

 - Passports: Things happen.
 Not only emergencies but spur-of-the-moment situations that require travel.
 Remember that the important documents are stored in a business that might only be open from 9 a.m. to 4 p.m.

-- Medical care directives: Loved ones should not have to make possible life-and-death decisions without written guidance.
+- Medical care directives: Loved ones should not have to make life-and-death decisions without your written guidance.
 Inform your loved ones of any arrangements you’ve made, and do not leave the only copy in a place that may be inaccessible to them.

-- Funeral or burial arrangements: If it is difficult to get into the safety deposit box or nobody knows that you’ve already made arrangements, the process can be more painful for friends and family.
+- Funeral or burial arrangements: If it is difficult to get into the safety deposit box or nobody knows that you’ve already made arrangements, the process can be difficult for friends and family.
 What’s more, what you want and what your loved ones think you want may be two completely different things.